• About Texas Travel Talk

 Well, if you’re coming from the east into the Texas Hill Country on Hwy 290, you’ll reach Johnson City before Fredericksburg.
 Johnson City is an excellent alternative for looking for Texas History, good wine, and places to stay.

-Lyndon B. Johnson, our 36th President, was born in Stonewall, Texas, and later moved to Johnson City, Texas, with his family.
+Lyndon B. Johnson, our 36th President, was born in Stonewall, Texas, and later moved with his family to Johnson City, Texas.
 His boyhood home and a few other historical sites are in Johnson City and can be toured.

-There is an upscale restaurant that gets quite the rave for its steak.
+There is an upscale restaurant that receives rave reviews for its steak.
 Bryan On 290 is very popular, especially on the weekends.
 Reservations are highly recommended, and I wouldn’t go without at least calling ahead of your visit.
 There are a couple of quaint places to stay in Johnson City.
 I’ve stayed there several times and enjoyed the restaurants and wineries in town.

 Hye Meadows Winery